 Field-hunting tip

-Look in oxidized hydrothermal copper deposits country — that is the host setting where bobkingite typically forms.
+Look in oxidized hydrothermal copper deposits country, the host setting where bobkingite typically forms.
 If you start seeing atacamite, goethite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.